Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Some dogs may even forget who their owner is and may growl or act unusually timid.
 At other times they may have moments of seeming to remember.
 This may be very heartbreaking for the owner even because the pet may appear not interested anymore in playing or being pet.

 Just as Alzheimer's disease does not have a cure, CDS care is mostly supportive.
-If your dog has just been diagnosed with CDS, consider that there are some drugs that may help preserve some cognitive functioning a little bit longer.
-Perhaps, ask your vet about the human drug Anipryl.
-There are also some things you can do at home to help your dog lead a better life and cope better with old dog behavior changes.
+If your dog has just been diagnosed with CDS, there are some drugs that may help preserve some cognitive functioning a little bit longer which you may want to discuss with your vet.

-- Take your dog out more often
+- Take your dog out more often.

-- Pet your dog and show affection more often
+- Pet your dog and show affection more often.

-- Do not move furniture around to prevent confusion
+- Do not move furniture around to prevent confusion.

-- Keep up with a daily routine and stick with it
+- Keep up with a daily routine and stick with it.

-- Have your dog wear doggie diapers during the night
+- Have your dog wear doggie diapers during the night.

-- Place baby gates to seclude dangerous areas such as stairs
+- Place baby gates to seclude dangerous areas such as stairs.

-- Supervise your pet when outdoors
+- Supervise your pet when outdoors.

-Often some dogs that appear to have typical CDS symptoms such as bumping into objects or wandering around may have become suddenly blind or dogs not responding to their name or commands may have become suddenly deaf.
+Often some dogs that appear to have typical CDS symptoms such as bumping into objects or wandering around may have become suddenly blind, or dogs not responding to their name or commands may have become suddenly deaf.
 Some cases of inappropriate urination have been linked to urinary tract infections or diabetes.